tefloon/linux/README.md

   Modify `scripts/install_packages.sh` to add/remove packages.
 - **Dotfiles:**
   Whatever you put into the `dotfiles/` will get symlinked in the same place in `$HOME`.
-- **Configs:**
-  Add more configuration scripts to `scripts/config_scripts/` - they will get autmatically run on install

 ---